Indie authors, this blog outlines 4 ways to use social media to effectively promote your book!

 Other writers also love it when they can get help with something they find challenging in their own storytelling.
 Therefore, you can offer advice or tips on something you are particularly great at.
 A good starting point will be giving writing help.
 You can take advantage of this to read a couple of lines from your upcoming book, or from another writer you admire, to leave an even bigger impression on your audience.

-2. Organize a giveaway or contest
+2. Organise a giveaway or contest

 Giving away free books or prizes is a tried and tested marketing strategy when done right.
 Make it easy and fun, so people will not be disheartened even before participating.
 For example, you can hold a picture caption contest and offer a prize of your choice to the winner.
 Another idea is to organize the fastest fingers contest.
 This involves asking a question, for example, and offering a prize to the quickest people to get it right.
 This is also a good marketing ploy for driving traffic to your platforms.